oryon-dominik/dotfiles/basic-tutorials/how-to_denfiles.md

     # don't forget to checkout a branch BEFORE a commit (git checkout -b added) inside the submodules or the header will get messed up!
     ```

-9. delete the old folders and make some system links (don't forget to backup your old Powershell configs, if you need them!)
+9. delete the old folders and make some system links (don't forget to backup your old powershell configs)

     ```powershell
     $ps_path = Join-Path -Path $env:userprofile -ChildPath '\Documents\WindowsPowerShell'